ProhibitedTV/BitRiver-Live/docs/quickstart.md

 pwsh -c "go run ./cmd/bitriver quickstart --compose-file deploy/docker-compose.yml"
 ```

 Python 3 must be available in `PATH` so the command can render `deploy/ome/Server.generated.xml`; it will exit with setup instructions when Python is missing.
+The quickstart waits for the API `/readyz` probe to succeed before seeding the admin user via the bundled `bootstrap-admin` binary, then prints the email/password from `.env` so you can log in immediately.

 Want a shim to handle shell-specific permissions?
 Use `./scripts/quickstart.sh` from POSIX shells or `./scripts/quickstart.ps1` from PowerShell—they call the same Go quickstart and keep the `COMPOSE_FILE` defaulted to `deploy/docker-compose.yml`.